ShelbyNEXT | Membership

 Feature Gaps vs Competitors

-- Integrated sermon audio player (available in The Sharefaith App)
+- Integrated media hosting (available in The Sharefaith App but absent here)

 Key Takeaways